inrupt/artifact-generator/README.md

-Run the Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by Inrupt, telling it not to prompt for any input (i.e., `--noprompt`), and asking for a bundled (i.e., WebPack'ed) JavaScript artifact (i.e., via the `--supportBundling` command-line flag):
+Run the Artifact Generator using a public demo vocabulary, in this case the simple Pet Rock vocabulary provided by Inrupt, telling it not to prompt for any input (i.e., `--noprompt`), and asking for a bundled (i.e., with Rollup config) JavaScript artifact (i.e., via the `--supportBundling` command-line flag):

 ```shell
 artifact-generator generate --inputResources https://team.inrupt.net/public/vocab/PetRock.ttl --noprompt --supportBundling
 ```

-This generates an artifact, and runs Webpack to bundle all of it's dependencies.
+This generates an artifact, including Rollup config to bundle all of its dependencies.
 Everything is generated into the default `Generated` directory, and bundled into the `Generated/SourceCodeArtifacts/JavaScript/dist` directory.